-Ellen Wright has been volunteering for CAFOD since November 2015, leading on all the social media work for CAFOD in the Westminster diocese.
+Ellen has been volunteering for CAFOD since November 2015, leading on all the social media work for CAFOD in the Westminster diocese.

 After graduating from university in 2017, Ellen started volunteering 4 days a week in the Westminster Volunteer Centre.
 This has been great support to us both in our media work and general office admin.

 When asked why she chose to volunteer for CAFOD as a charity, Ellen said: “I really admire all the work CAFOD does and I love how it encourages us through our faith to help our brothers and sisters throughout the world.
 Not only am I lucky to have the CAFOD Westminster offices located above my parish but also my school was very proactive in supporting CAFOD throughout my years in education.
 Whether it was filling up the CAFOD coin pyramids or CAFOD visits at Lent or Harvest, CAFOD has always been in my life.”

 Ellen has been involved in the preparation for and running of CAFOD events, which she has also reported on.
 This has included school and parish volunteer training days, campaign events, the CAFOD lecture and a volunteer retreat.

 She has also taken part in the lobbying of her local MP last November as part of the One Climate One World Campaign.
 Ellen said, “My favourite part by far is meeting all the different volunteers.
 We all come from such varying backgrounds but through our faith and our passion to help those around us, we have been able to come together to spread the word about the work of CAFOD as well as sharing our faith with the world.”

 When Ellen’s not volunteering for CAFOD she enjoys her part time jobs at the Independent Living Alternatives, which helps people with special needs and working in the department store Peter Jones.